ofmla/seiscope_opt_toolbox_w_ctypes/README.md

 Install Seiscope optimization toolbox (sotb)
 -----

 If you only want to use the Fortran library, you can simply clone the repo and build it with [Fortran Package Manager](https://github.com/fortran-lang/fpm) or [CMake](https://cmake.org/).
-In the first case you you just need to run
+In the first case you just need to run
 ```bash
 fpm build --profile release
 ```